cncf/glossary/README.md

 If you'd like to help with the glossary we'd love to have your contributions!
 Plase see [How to Contribute](https://glossary.cncf.io/contribute).

-## Working with definitions

-To make it easier to work on individual terms, we've moved them into individual files in the [definitions folder](https://github.com/cncf/glossary/tree/main/definitions).
-Each term falls under one of three categories: 1) technology, 2) property, and 3) concept.

-To learn how to navigate this GitHub page and submit issues and/or PRs, please refer to the [how-to guide](https://github.com/cncf/glossary/blob/main/how-to.md).
-Before submitting a PR, please ensure you follow the [style guide](https://github.com/cncf/glossary/blob/main/style-guide.md).

 ## Acknowledgements